Practical-DevOps-GitHub/fundamentals-github-task-Diana16661/.github/pull_request_template.md

 ## Describe your changes
-(Provide a clear and concise description of the changes)

 ## Issue ticket number and link
-- Issue: #

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code